 Not all data privacy trends are enacted into legislation as soon as they are conceptualized, and enterprises generally take a very long time to adapt.
 When their current data operations are based on legacy systems, manual processing, and fragmented data scattered across several data stores – things get even worse.

 If this sounds alarmingly familiar, please know that the solution is very simple: don’t wait.
 Implement an operational data fabric that keeps you in control, all the time.
-When your business operates at a large scale, your data processing capabilities must be adaptable enough to bridge the gap.
+When your business operates at a large scale, your data processing capabilities and data masking tools must be adaptable enough to bridge the gap.
 The GDPR and CCPA compliance software you embrace today will save you, and your customers, from the sudden data privacy trends of tomorrow.